dims/skunkworks/v3/docs/blogpost.md

 docker.io/vllm/vllm-openai:latest
 ```

-However, we want to use EFA as [Elastic Fabric Adapter (EFA)](https://docs.aws.amazon.com/eks/latest/userguide/node-efa.html) enhances inter-node communication for high-performance computing and machine learning applications within Amazon EKS clusters.
+However, we want to use EFA because [Elastic Fabric Adapter (EFA)](https://docs.aws.amazon.com/eks/latest/userguide/node-efa.html) enhances inter-node communication for high-performance computing and machine learning applications within Amazon EKS clusters.

-In the following Dockerfile, we start by grabbing a powerful CUDA base image, then go on a installation spree, pulling in EFA, NCCL, and AWS-OFI-NCCL, while instructing apt to hang onto its downloaded packages.
+In the following Dockerfile, we start by grabbing a powerful CUDA base image, then go on an installation spree, pulling in EFA, NCCL, and AWS-OFI-NCCL, while instructing apt to hang onto its downloaded packages.
 Once everything’s compiled, we carefully graft these freshly built libraries onto the vLLM image above.

-🛠 GPU Compatibility: The COMPUTE_CAPABILITY_VERSION=90 is specific to L40S GPUs.
+🛠 GPU Compatibility: The COMPUTE_CAPABILITY_VERSION=90 setting is specific to L40S GPUs.
 Adjust this for your hardware.

 ```
 # syntax=docker/dockerfile:1